Mesa/Boogie Mark Series: Mark IIC & IIC+

 The Mark IIC finally remedied the two major problems of the IIA and the IIB: the previously noisy reverb circuit and a footswitching system that produced a popping noise when activated.
 The Mark IIC featured a quieter footswitching system based on optocouplers to reroute the signal, and a new mod to the reverb circuit.
 The reverb modification involved resistor swaps and a change in ground lead placement.
 That mod[ification] is still on the books of 'official' mods, which they send to their authorized techs; it runs about $50."
 Mesa/Boogie no longer does this modification at its own factory.
 The Mark IIC also featured a new Pull Bass shift on the front panel, which slightly extended the low frequencies in the preamp.

 The Mark IIC+ was the last of the Mark II series and featured a more sensitive lead channel - due to its featuring a dual cascading drive stage - whereas the IIA and IIB had a single-stage drive circuit.
 The IIC+ also had an improved effects loop.
 Unlike earlier Mark II models, pedals configured for instrument-level input signal could be used without the amp's signal overloading their inputs.
 However, the volume pedal option on the Mark IIB cannot be implemented on Mark IIC+s.

-Some owners/dealers/sellers say the "+" refers to an amp having an EQ, but they are mistaken.
-The mistake may have originated in the mid 1980s, when Mesa/Boogie issued their Studio .22 model and then changed the name to Studio .22+, which featured improved wiring, etc. All the Mark II models could be made with EQ as an option, but not all of them did.
-A Mark IIC+ could, for example, refer to a 100 watt amp without EQ or reverb.